cuppachino/hexgate/README.md

 ## Scope

+Please refer to the [wiki](https://github.com/cuppachino/hexgate/wiki) until the documentation website is live and Hexgate is feature complete.

-Hexgate is currently ESM-only and it's not intended for use in browsers (the LoL client does not allow browser connections).
+Hexgate is currently ESM-only and it's not intended for use in browsers.
 If CJS support is important to you, please open an issue.
 I am aware electron still lacks ESM support.

 <!-- todo: add more info -->